What does "DOPL" stand for?

 Generally, DOPL requires 10 -15 working

 days (about 2 - 3 weeks) to process most applications.
-(Contractor applications generally require 4 to 6 weeks to process; at certain times of the year, nursing applications may also take as long as 4 to 6 weeks to process.)
 However, this time frame may be lengthened depending upon a number of key factors:

 - Failure to submit a complete application will certainly delay the processing of your application.
 Be sure to review and comply with all application instructions.

-- DOPL is very busy in the spring due to college graduations and the start of the building construction season.
+- DOPL work load varies throughout the year and is impacted by many factors, for example DOPL is very busy in the spring due to college graduations and the start of the building construction season.
 Plan accordingly and apply as early as possible.

 - Some applications must be reviewed by the respective licensing board.
 Since licensing boards meet only as necessary (monthly, quarterly, etc.), an application requiring board review may be delayed until the next scheduled board meeting.